Geometric optics approximation for the Einstein vacuum equations: The commutator and proof of Lemma

 where we also used the compact support of $f$ to switch from pointwise estimates to $L^2$ norms.
 Therefore, in order to prove Lemma \ref{lem commute null} it remains to estimate $\l e_Ae_B f \r_{L^2}$.

-\saut This follows from elliptic estimates on $P_{t,u}$.
-If $K$ denotes the Gauss curvature of $P_{t,u}$ and if $\d \mu_{t,u}$ denotes the volume form on $P_{t,u}$ induced by $\mathring{g}_0$ (the induced metric on $P_{t,u}$), then the scalar Bochner identity (Proposition 3.5 in \cite{Szeftel2018}) reads
+This follows from elliptic estimates on $P_{t,u}$.
+If $K$ denotes the Gauss curvature of $P_{t,u}$ and if $\d \mu_{t,u}$ denotes the volume form on $P_{t,u}$ induced by $\mathring{g}_0$, then the scalar Bochner identity (Proposition 3.5 in \cite{Szeftel2018}) reads

 where

 Thanks to the regularity assumptions stated in Section \ref{section BG} and the fact that the 2-surfaces $P_{t,u}$ foliates $\Sigma_t$, we can integrate \eqref{Bochner} in the $N_0$ direction and obtain